rwhogg/node-jsduck/README.md

-# jsduck-from-js
+# jsduck

-jsduck-from-js is a Node.js-compatible wrapper for [jsduck](https://github.com/senchalabs/jsduck).
+This is a Node.js-compatible wrapper for [jsduck](https://github.com/senchalabs/jsduck).

+*NOTE* This package used to be called jsduck-from-js; the old name is deprecated, but this is a compatible upgrade.

 ## Installing
-Add jsduck-from-js as a dependency:
+Add jsduck as a dev (probably) dependency:

 ```bash
 $ npm install --save-dev jsduck;